zikunz/tp/docs/UserGuide.md

 Note:
 > 📄 item names cannot be empty or consist of only white spaces. <br>
+> 📄 item names cannot exceed 30 characters including spaces. <br>
 > 📄 item price must be a number ranging from 0 to 1,000,000,000 (inclusive). <br>
 > 📄 item stock has to be an integer ranging from 0 to 1,000,000,000 (inclusive). <br>
 > 📄 When in doubt, do follow the prompts shown on the command terminal. <br>

 #### 2.2.3.
 Show the item list: `items list`

-After your business has been running successfully for a period of time, whenever you would like to check all items in the list, `items list` feature allows you to check the variety of items, as well as the price and stock of each item by quickly and accurately displaying the complete item list.
+Whenever you would like to check all items and their prices and stocks in your inventory, `items list` feature allows you to achieve it by quickly and accurately displaying the complete item list.

 Steps to check the complete item list: